designbright/GitHubPagesForBeginners/README.md

  ### In your browser, type:
   username.github.io/nameofghrepository

-  ***replace 'username' with your GitHub username and replace 'nameofghrepository' to the EXACT name of the GH Repository where you created your GH-Pages.
+#### Replace 'username' with your GitHub username and replace 'nameofghrepository' to the EXACT name of the GH Repository where you created your GH-Pages.
 This is case and character sensitive so if you get an error in the browser, check that you spelled the name correctly